vishal-1344/lisa/README.md

 Under appropriate conditions, this yields boundedness (and often **UUB** in non-ideal settings).

+### 5) Invariant Set and Coherence Signal

+Let

+$$\mathcal{I}(t) = \{I_k(t)\}_{k=1}^K$$

+denote a set of latent invariant candidates derived from the dynamics of $z(t)$ and $\Theta(t)$ (e.g., mode-wise manifold deviations, spectral structure of latent trajectories, energy partitions, cross-timescale consistency checks, or other invariant-like signals).

+Define a coherence functional:

+$$\mathcal{C}(t) \in [0,1]$$

+that measures mutual agreement among these invariant signals.
+Coherence increases when invariant candidates remain compatible across time and frequency (oscillatory structure, phase coupling, persistence), and decreases when they conflict or drift apart. **Coherence collapse is treated as evidence for regime shift, anomaly, or structural mismatch**, even when individual invariants appear locally stable.

 ---

 ## Optional Self-Governing Extensions (v2.x)

 In highly stochastic environments, always-on adaptation can waste plasticity on noise, while overly slow adaptation can fail under genuine drift.
-LISA optionally adds two *bounded modulators* that regulate **how much** and **when** the slow update runs without changing the underlying Lyapunov direction.
+LISA optionally adds bounded modulators that regulate **how much** and **when** the slow update runs without changing the underlying Lyapunov direction.

 ### A) Perceptual Gravity (State-Dependent Timescale Dilation)